nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Instruction:
 1. `delete`
-2. Enter the card index of the flashcard to be deleted as prompted, e.g. `3`
+2. Enter the card index of the flashcard to be deleted as prompted

+Example of usage:

+`3` will delete the 3rd flashcard in the list.

 Expected output:
 ![Flashcard_4_4](Images/FlashcardUG/Flashcard_4_4.png)